shreshta-r/etl-awsglue-redshift/README.md

-# etl-awsglue-redshift
-Data Loading from AWS S3 to Redshift using AWS Glue
+# etl-awsglue-redshift : Loading data from S3 bucket to Redshift using AWS Glue